PorkodiVenkatesh/DataStructures/Day13/towerOfHanoi.md

 ![image](https://user-images.githubusercontent.com/70228962/173197614-c8a9ccf5-20b3-4eeb-8107-aabb133f67aa.png)

-### Since I have to move one disk at the time, step 1 and step 3 are need to re-iterate with algorithm (apply in recursive way) whereas step 2 is valid.
+### Since I have to move one disk at the time, step 1 and step 3 are need to re-iterate with algorithm whereas step 2 is valid.

 ### Let's take the step 1: